msafari0/Identikeep/README.md

 ## Advanced use
-Identikit provides a tool to intercept the MPI calls of an executable via the PMPI interface.
-If we need to run Identikit to have a snapshot of the system configuration when a program `MyProg` is launched, there are two different ways.
+Identikeep provides a tool to intercept the MPI calls of an executable via the PMPI interface.
+If we need to run Identikeep to have a snapshot of the system configuration when a program `MyProg` is launched, there are two different ways.

-The first one, let's call it the _standard way_, is to run `identikit` just before `MyProg`, i.e.:
+The first one, let's call it the _standard way_, is to run `identikeep` just before `MyProg`, i.e.:

-    mpirun ./identikit [OPTIONS]
+    mpirun ./identikeep [OPTIONS]
     mpirun ./MyProg

-The main issue concerning this approach is that we must ensure that both `identikit` and `MyProg` will run on the same computing nodes and (desirably) the same libraries are loaded.
+The main issue concerning this approach is that we must ensure that both `identikeep` and `MyProg` will run on the same computing nodes and (desirably) the same libraries are loaded.

-A second way is to exploit a library provided by the Identikit package, `libMPIntercept`, to perform the `identikit` analysis at `MyProg` runtime.
+A second way is to exploit a library provided by the Identikeep package, `libMPIntercept`, to perform the `identikeep` analysis at `MyProg` runtime.
 This is possible by exporting the LD\_PRELOAD environment variable before running `MyProg`.
-In this case, Identikit options are passed via environment variables.
+In this case, Identikeep options are passed via environment variables.
 Here is a list of these variables:

 - `IDENTIKIT_PATH` : set the path of the plugins (equivalent to the `-p` option of the _standard use_).
 - `IDENTIKIT_COMMENT` : add a comment to the output file (equivalent to the `-c` option of the _standard use_).